-RGB is best for artwork created to be seen on screens, as it manages color the same way screens do: by seeing colors as mixtures of red, green, and blue.
+RGB is the best color profile for viewing artwork on screens.
+It manages color the same way screens do: by seeing colors as mixtures of red, green, and blue.

 CMYK is the best option for artwork destined for print.
-This sees each color as a mix of cyan, magenta, yellow, and black, which is how most commercial printers handle color.
+This sees each color as a mix of cyan, magenta, yellow, and black.
+This profile is how most commercial printers handle color.

-By choosing the color space best matched to your artwork destination, you will get more vivid and accurate color results.
+Knowing your artwork's intended destination should help you choose the right color space.
+The best suited color space for your destination will give the most vivid and accurate color results.
 If you're not sure which color space is best for you, the default setting is best.

-Procreate comes pre-loaded with nineteen color profiles tailored to a broad range of screen and print purposes.
+Procreate comes pre-loaded with seventeen color profile.
+These are tailored to a broad range of screen and print purposes.
 The default profiles - Display P3 and Generic CMYK Profile - should suit the needs of most artists.

 Tap Import to add your own color profiles.

-With a P3 canvas you can use extra saturated greens, reds, and oranges.
+A Display P3 canvas allows you to use extra saturated greens, reds, and oranges.

-Procreate can record your progress through a piece of artwork, and play back a high-speed time-lapse video of the process afterwards.
+Procreate can record your progress through a piece of artwork.
+You can then play this back as a high-speed time-lapse video of your process afterwards.

-You can now choose different Time-lapse Settings for each new Canvas you create: select the resolution of your video from 1080p to full 4K, and tweak recording quality settings from Low (smaller file size, good for sharing) to Lossless (perfect quality with no loss of detail, but a larger file size).
+You can now choose different Time-lapse Settings for each new Canvas you create.
+Select the resolution of your video from 1080p to full 4K.
+Adjust your recording quality settings from Low (smaller file size, good for sharing) to Lossless (perfect quality with no loss of detail, but a larger file size).

-HEVC is a new form of video compression for advanced motion graphics creation that allows for an exportable alpha channel with your file.
-HEVC offers higher video quality at a smaller file size.
+HEVC is a new form of video compression for advanced motion graphics creation.
+HEVC allows for an exportable alpha channel with your file.
+HEVC also offers higher video quality at a smaller file size.
 This functionality has applications in video overlays, programming, web integration, and green-screening.
-The format is not yet supported everywhere
+Be aware that HEVC is not yet supported everywhere